zk4x/zyx/README.md

 The syntax you will be using as a user is very close to PyTorch.
 Also, although the graph is created at compile time, it behaves completely dynamically (i. e.
 RNNs are easy).
 You don't need to do any graph.compile or graph.execute calls.
-Tensor and Variable are both immutable.
+Buffer, Tensor and Variable are immutable.

 ## Features

 1. PyTorch like API.
-2. Commitment to support stable Rust.
-3. Zero overhead approach with compile time graph.
+2. Zero overhead approach with compile time graph.
-4. Multithreaded CPU Buffer as the default accelerator.
-5. Minimum of runtime errors, primarily thanks to constant shapes that are checked at compile time.
+3. Typestate API with const [Shapes](crate::shape::Shape) and minimum runtime errors.
+4. Works on both [CPU](crate::device::cpu::Device) and [GPU](crate::device::opencl::Device).

+Thanks to typestate API there are **ZERO** runtime errors when running on CPU.
+Well, technically you can run out of RAM...

+GPU execution uses OpenCL through [ocl](https://github.com/cogciprocate/ocl).
+You can also turn custom datatypes into tensors by calling .with_grad().
+They will run on CPU.

+The current architecture makes it easy to add other accelerators should the need arise.
+It is because new accelerators can be added gradually and number of required operations is low.

 ## Missing features